Non-Hodgkin Lymphoma (NHL) in Children

 Your child's healthcare provider

-child.
-Your child may need tests such as:
+exam will be done.
+Based on the findings, your child may need tests such as:

 Blood and urine tests.
 Blood and urine are